conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 This is also [implemented][conda.core.solve:satisfied_skip_solve] at the `Solver` level, because we also need a `PrefixData` instance.
 It essentially checks if all of the passed `MatchSpec` objects can match a `PackageRecord` already in prefix.
-If that's the case, we return the installed state as is.
+If that's the case, we return the installed state as-is.
 If not, we proceed for the full solve.

 (details_solve_final_state)=